xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

         ```

         ```yaml title="configs/example_item.yml"

+        # The nutrition value this food provides.
+        nutrition: 4
-        # The type of food (normal, fast, always_eatable).
+        # The saturation this food provides.
-        food_type: normal
+        saturation: 0.3
+        # Whether the food can always be eaten, or only when hungry.
+        can_always_eat: false
         # The time it takes for the food to be consumed, in ticks.
         consume_time: 40
-        # The nutrition value this food provides.
-        nutrition: 4
-        # The saturation modifier this food provides.
+        # The item stack that remains after the food is consumed.
-        saturation_modifier: 0.3
-        # The amount of health to be restored immediately.
-        instant_health: 5
+        remains: "minecraft:bowl"
         # A list of effects to apply to the player when this food is consumed.
         effects: []
         ```

-        ??? info "Saturation & Nutrition"

-            This is how the `saturation_modifier` and `nutrition` value affects your player's food level and saturation:
-            ```kotlin title="foodLevel"
-            min(player.foodLevel + options.nutrition, 20)
-            ```
-            ```kotlin title="saturation"
-            min(saturation + nutrition * saturationModifier * 2.0f, foodLevel)
-            ```

-            You can find the `nutrition` and `saturationModifier` for vanilla items by decompiling the mojang-mapped
-            class `net.minecraft.world.food.Foods`.

         ??? example "Example Effect"